changeworld/azure-docs.ja-jp/includes/cognitive-services-luis-azure-resource-instructions.md

 ms.custom: include file
 ms.date: 01/18/2019
 ms.author: diberry
-ms.openlocfilehash: 7ba217f483e9b57f60bd836011c8887994b36ea6
+ms.openlocfilehash: fe376db04847cacf075f5fbbd35b6cf1f2ebd889
-ms.sourcegitcommit: 039263ff6271f318b471c4bf3dbc4b72659658ec
+ms.sourcegitcommit: 90c6b63552f6b7f8efac7f5c375e77526841a678
 ms.translationtype: HT
 ms.contentlocale: ja-JP
-ms.lasthandoff: 02/06/2019
+ms.lasthandoff: 02/23/2019
-ms.locfileid: "55757502"
+ms.locfileid: "56740926"
 ---
-Cognitive Services または Azure を初めて使用する場合は、[一時キー](https://azure.microsoft.com/try/cognitive-services/)を作成します。 Azure アカウントがある場合は、ポータルで新しいリソースを作成します。 Language Understanding エンドポイントのクエリでは、2 種類の Azure リソース (**Language Understanding** または **Cognitive Service** リソース) がサポートされます。 アプリにキーを[割り当てる](../articles/cognitive-services/luis/luis-how-to-azure-subscription.md)ときには、リソースの名前が必要です。
+If you are new to Cognitive Services or new to Azure, create a [temporary key](https://azure.microsoft.com/try/cognitive-services/).
+If you have an Azure account, create a new resource in the portal.
+Language Understanding endpoint queries support two Azure Resource types: **Language Understanding** or the **Cognitive Service** resource.
+You need the name of the resource when you [assign](../articles/cognitive-services/luis/luis-how-to-azure-subscription.md) the key to the app.